b3rdma/b3rdma.github.io/_posts/2025-02-22-nmap-advanced-port-scans.md

 - The Null Scan does not set any flag; all six flag bits are set to zero.
 This scan is chosen using the flag `nmap -sN` (Null Scan).
-- No reply should be recieved, so a lack of reply in a null scan means _either_ that the port is open or a firewall is blocking the packet.
+- No reply should be received, so a lack of reply in a null scan means _either_ that the port is open or a firewall is blocking the packet.
 - If the port is closed, a packet with RST bit set will be sent back to the host.